xiongzhu666/Sky-Segmentation-and-Post-processing/README.md

 seg_demo.cpp is for sky-seg and input is image

-main.cpp is for mask post-process to refine the mask. inputs are image and the mask inferenced by model.
+mask_refine.cpp is for mask post-process to refine the mask. inputs are image and the mask inferenced by model.

 The Sky-mask Post-Processing show a good performence in the scene of tree as below. it retain much more details.In addition, the post-process is only for sky-mask.perhaps it won't get the same good performance when you apply it on other class segmentation.